technoparrot01/simple_xiaomi_flasher/README.md

 # simple_xiaomi_flasher
-A utility for flashing Xiaomi devices on Linux.
+A utility for flashing Xiaomi phones on Linux.

 ## Usage
 Run the script with the firmware archive .tgz: